starrynight56/AnxietySimulator/README.md

-# AnxietySimulator
+# GTFO
-Unity Game that models Anxiety
+Unity Game that would like individuals to pls stop invading their personal space